tazjin/nix-1p/README.md

 Since the attribute `a` does not exist, this will fall back to returning the default value `23`.

+Note that `or` expressions also work for nested attribute set access.

 # Standard libraries